ReignOfComputer/WP-Narcan/README.md

 ## Support

 If you require assistance with recovering a WordPress site compromised by malware, I am available for hire.
-Contact me on Twitter: [@ReignOfComputer](https://twitter.com/ReignOfComputer).
+Contact me on X: [@ReignOfComputer](https://twitter.com/ReignOfComputer).

 ## Donations